F0rce/lit-ace/README.md

 # lit-ace #

-Even <strong>more</strong> embeddable, super lightweight and fast code editor Custom Element - just one tag, and no JS needed to provide [Ace](http://ace.c9.io/) - The High Performance Code Editor
+Even <strong>more</strong> embeddable and lightweight code editor Custom Element - just one tag, and no JS needed to provide [Ace](http://ace.c9.io/) - The High Performance Code Editor

 ## License